gtuck/web3400-Course-Docs/projects/03/description.md

 <?php
 // Step 1: Include config.php file

-// Step 2: Secure and only allow 'admin' users access this page
+// Step 2: Secure and only allow 'admin' users to access this page

-// Step 3: Check if the update form was submitted if so update user details.
+// Step 3: Check if the update form was submitted.
+If so, update user details.
 Similar steps as in user_add.php but with an UPDATE SQL query

-// Step 4: Else it's an initial page request, fetch user's current data from the database by preparing and executing a SQL statement that uses the user gets the user id from the querystring (ex. $_GET['id'])
+// Step 4: Else it's an initial page request, fetch the user's current data from the database by preparing and executing a SQL statement that uses the user gets the user id from the query string (ex. $_GET['id'])

 ?>
 ```